Septh/ts-run/README.md

 ## Authoring scripts
 For the reasons stated above, `ts-run` does not need (and in fact, does not even look for) a `tsconfig.json` file.

-The same is not true for the TypeScript Language Server that your IntelliSense-aware editor relies on, however.
+The same is not true however for the TypeScript Language Server that your IntelliSense-aware editor relies on.
 You'll find the following `tsconfig.json` useful to get the right warnings and errors reports:

 ```jsonc
 {